ontodev/robot/docs/remove.md

 ## Axioms

 `--axioms` can be the name of any OWLAPI interface that implements OWLAxiom.
 Aliases are provided for convenience: `all`, `annotation`, `logical`, `class`, `equivalent-classes`, etc. The default is `all`, e.g. OWLAxiom.
 More than one type can be provided and order is not significant.
-For each axiom in the ontology (not including its imports closure), if the axiom implements one of the specified interfaces AND *any* of the selected entities is in the axiom's signature, then the axiom is removed from the ontology.
+For each axiom in the ontology (not including its imports closure), if the axiom implements one of the specified interfaces AND *any* of the selected terms is in the axiom's signature, then the axiom is removed from the ontology.

 ## Examples